 The natural move on the attacked user’s end is to uninstall the offending entity, but that’s where its extraordinary tenacity shows.
 Even in case this transaction seems to be successful, the malware automatically reinstalls shortly afterwards.
 According to the thorough analysis of this onslaught, there are several adjacent malicious processes running along with Monkey Test and Time Service.
 These include ReleService, UpdateJsonService and UpService, which are most likely tasked with reanimating the virus after uninstall attempts.
 Stopping the above services is a temporary way out, though.
 Some researchers state that flashing the device is the only effective method to sort things out, but before such a radical thing is done it’s strongly recommended to eliminate the malign apps in safe mode.

 Monkey Test PUP removal

 What you need to do is uninstall the application that’s causing trouble.
 As it has been mentioned, however, disabling and removing the virus in regular mode is to no avail, so the steps below are must-follow.

 2. Now tap and hold the option that says Power off.
 Depending on the vendor and the phone model, the methods can vary.
 If nothing happens as a result of the above manipulations, power down the device, then press and hold the Volume Down and Volume Up buttons simultaneously while it’s starting back up.

 8. Restart into standard mode.
-The Monkey Test virus should be gone.
+The Monkey Test PUP should have now vanished from your Android device.
 You might also want to consider installing a mobile security solution to prevent attacks of this sort further on.